Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - Ministerial orders

-An overview of the upgraded regulatory framework, including details on implementation was presented by AEP at the 2019 Canadian Dam Association annual conference in Calgary, October 6 to 10.
+An overview of the upgraded regulatory framework, including details on implementation was presented by the Alberta government at the 2019 Canadian Dam Association annual conference in Calgary, October 6 to 10.

 - Alberta Dam Safety Regulation (PDF, 644 KB)